 This menu allows an individual SC 370 to restart without physically interrupting the power, or allows the configuration settings to be restored to factory default values.
+For hardware with a real time clock, setting the date and time are available here.
 Note: Firmware Version 3.4 or higher required.
+Firmware Version 3.6 or higher AND RTC capable hardware required for clock settings

 System Reboot Yes /No

 Yes Confirm?

-System Settings Reset Factory Yes /No
+Reset Factory Yes /No

-Settings Default Yes Confirm?
+System Default Yes Confirm?

-Customized Waiting for password
+Settings Customized Waiting for password

 Configuration 1

+Real Time Clock Date

+Time

+Daylight Savings Time (Enable/Disable)

-^{1.} Requires a valid password to set the customized configuration.
+1. Requires a valid password to set the customized configuration.
 Upon success unit will set the customized configuration based on the password entered.